XiaochenFu/DMD_Ephys/ReadMe.txt

 A function can quickly process current ephys recording?
 A .m file that can loop light dots around the recoding site.
 Input: center of the recording site, size of the dot, number of area we want (e.g. 10x10), steps between two dots, current mapping from DMD --> camera, random or not.
 Save the coordination of the stimuli (with time?)
-Change the size of the light spot, move around
+Change the size of the light spot, move around  T

 ** Folder 2 for modulating firing rate **
 One vi change driving current and move around
 One vi for change the duration of the light and number of pulses One matlab function that change the fraction of the mirrors --> done

+** Folder Test for testing settings
+*** Trigger_DMD:
+Upload pattern --> Turn on LED --> Present pattern --> Turn off LED Driving current: 10mA
+Optometer: range 1mW, 1V = 30uW

+*** Trigger_LED
+Upload and present pattern --> Trigger LED

 ** DataBackup
 Temperally save data inside